NamesMT/starter-fullstack/README.md

 - The starter kit is still configured for 100% SSR support,
   Simply change the `apps/frontend`'s build script to `nuxt build` to enable SSR building

-🌩️ Utilizing [SST Ion](https://ion.sst.dev/) for Infrastructure-as-Code, with powerful [Live](https://ion.sst.dev/docs/live/) development.
+🌩️ [SST Ion](https://ion.sst.dev/), an Infrastructure-as-Code solution, with powerful [Live](https://ion.sst.dev/docs/live/) development.
 - SST is 100% opt-in, by using `sst` CLI commands yourself, like `sst dev`,
   simply remove `sst` dependency and `sst.config.ts` if you want to use another solution.
 - *currently only `backend` app is configured, which will deploy a Lambda with Function URL enabled*